Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 ## Overview
 Duration: 1

-This guide will introduce you to Logs, Traces, and Metrics in Snowflake which can be used to optimize performance and find errors in Notebooks, UDFs, and stored procedures.
+This guide will introduce you to Logs, Traces, and Metrics in Snowflake which can be used to optimize performance and find errors in UDFs and stored procedures.

 This guide will use REST APIs from OpenWeather to showcase the fetch weather data as part of a pipeline.